 Written and Submitted by Stephanie Baker, Associate Director, Outer Banks Hotline

-Outer Banks Hotline, Dare County’s only interpersonal violence crisis prevention and intervention agency, invites all OBX men to participate in their inaugural “OBX Men for Safe Relationships” campaign to promote a safe and compassionate community in the Outer Banks.
-This campaign kicked-off with a breakfast held May 11 at the offices in Nags Head and will run from this weekend, for Mother’s Day, and will end on Father’s Day weekend.
+In honor of the Father’s Day weekend, Outer Banks Hotline, Dare County’s only interpersonal violence crisis prevention and intervention agency, would like to publicly recognize the OBX men who agreed to be leaders in its inaugural “OBX Men for Safe Relationships” campaign which began with a kick-off breakfast on May 11 at its offices in Nags Head with the ending of June 18.

 For more information regarding the OBX Men for Safe Relationships campaign contact Stephanie Baker at Outer Banks Hotline: 252-473-5121 or via email at email@example.com